-The MBA programmes at Northampton Business School are carefully designed to offer in depth knowledge of all critical business areas and functions.
+The MBA programmes at the Faculty of Business and Law are carefully designed to offer in depth knowledge of all critical business areas and functions.
 To succeed in business, you require more than just business skills.
 The Master of Business Administration is a globally recognised postgraduate qualification for ambitious, motivated graduates.

 This programme is designed to enable you to gain an MBA qualification in a year if you have studied a Diploma in Management Studies (DMS) or a similar UK or international qualification.
 As part of the MBA Top-up you will take two modules and submit a Business Research Project and the Entrepreneurship Report which will top up your Diploma to sufficient credits to be awarded an MBA.
 This MBA is available to study part-time or by distance learning.

 Park Campus, the larger of the two campuses, is set in 80 acres of open green parkland, occupying an impressive and spacious site.